opengisch/qgis-swiss-locator/README.md

 * enable or disable searches (locations, layers, features)
 * customize prefixes, define if they are default filters (used without prefix)
 * access to the configuration of the plugin
+* include or exclude opendata.swiss data from layer searches

 In the configuration of the plugin, further customization can be achieved:
 * language definition (English, German, French, Italian, Rumantsch)